 While attending Yale College, Clay heard a lecture given by a prominent abolitionist named William Lloyd Garrison.
 His speech convinced Clay of the injustice of slavery and inspired him to join the abolitionist movement.
 Upon the death of his father, he inherited the family plantation and its slaves.
 In contrast to Muhammed, Clay released the slaves.
 They were free to go where they wished to live their own lives, and he offered them paid jobs if they wanted to continue working at the plantation.

-Kentucky joined the Confederacy during the Civil War, yet he established an anti-slavery newspaper called The True American, which was the only one of its kind in the state.
+Though many in Kentucky favored secession and the Confederacy during the Civil War, yet he established an anti-slavery newspaper called The True American, which was the only one of its kind in the state.

 During his efforts to abolish slavery, Clay survived several attempts on his life.
 Throughout it all he remained an ardent abolitionist, and he even served as an advisor to President Abraham Lincoln in composing the text of the Emancipation Proclamation in 1863.

 In 1855, Clay donated 10 acres of his own land to John Fee, another prominent abolitionist.
 Fee used the land to found the town of Berea, Kentucky, and also Berea College, which was the first college in the country open to all races.